 Step 3: Till the soil

-Whether you decide to remove the old lawn or leave it, tilling is the next step.
-Over years of use, grass becomes compacted, especially in areas where clay soils are common.
+- Loosen dirt: Over years of use, grass becomes compacted, especially in areas where clay soils are common.
 Tilling breaks up the soil to let the new sod’s roots reach down deep to establish the lawn.
 Tilling also helps with aeration, a crucial aspect of a healthy lawn.

 - Wear loose, comfortable clothes and resign yourself to getting dirty.